-Nearly 70% of adults in America are affected by stress.
-You may not have realized that stress is often linked to illness and lack of sleep.
-Stress can cause heart disease, depression, and insomnia.
-The New York Post recently reported that most Americans will have 60 bad days a year that are caused by work-related stress!
+Nearly 70% of American adults are affected by stress.
+You may not have realized that stress is often linked to illness and the lack of sleep.
+Stress can cause heart disease, depression, weight gain, and insomnia.
+The New York Post recently reported that most Americans will have 60 bad days a year that are caused by work-related stress.
 When you’re stressed at work, it can disrupt your sleep at night.
-When you go to work tired you can become irritable, less focused, and tired which in turn affects your performance and can cause you more stress.
+When you go to work tired you can easily become irritable, less focused, and over-tired which in turn affects your performance and can cause you more stress.
 This is a vicious cycle!
 Learn how to reduce your stress so you can sleep better at night.

-If you’re feeling stressed out at work, use your lunch break to exercise or work out at the end of your workday.
-Exercise can be something fun such as dancing, yoga, or as simple as walking around the block.
+If you’re feeling stressed at work, exercise during your lunch break or work out at the end of your workday.
+Exercise can be something fun.
+Try dancing, yoga, or doing something as simple as walking around the block.
 To maximize the effects, exercise regularly or as often as you can.
 This is so beneficial because as you work out, your body releases endorphins that are chemicals used to improve your state of mind and they also act as painkillers.

-Essential oils or lighting scented candles at your desk also helps to reduce your stress.
+Essential oils or lighting scented candles at your desk also helps reduce stress.
 Aromatherapy has been practiced for decades.
 It is the practice of using scents to improve your mood.
-There are many soothing scents you can choose from such as lavender, rose, chamomile, sandalwood, geranium, and orange blossom.
-Use a scent that you find to be most relaxing.
+There are many soothing scents to choose from, such as lavender, rose, chamomile, sandalwood, geranium, and orange blossom.
+Use a scent that you find to be the most relaxing.
 If candles are not allowed in your workplace, try essential oils there and use candles when you’re at home.

 Are you a pet parent?
 If you are, then you probably already know that spending time with your pets reduces stress.
 Studies have reported that dog owners have lower levels of stress than people who do not have dogs.
 If you have a fur baby, be sure to give them lots of cuddles before and after work.
 If your workplace has a pet policy, bring your dog or cat with you!